 I find fascinating the way subtitles can help speakers of any language to enjoy films, TV series, educational videos… Subtitles can help to expand cultures; subtitles can help us to enjoy every single culture in the world.

 My experience working for a year with Multisignes creating live subtitles on TV for deaf and hard-of-hearing viewers but also for other audiovisual contents allows me to adapt to your needs and understand what you want to achieve.
-I can also advise you to follow the Spanish regulations on the field (UNE 153010:2012) or to create subtitles adapted to your requirements—reading speeds, distance in frames between subtitles, font size or use of a black box.
+I can also advise you to follow the Spanish regulations on the field (UNE 153010:2012) or to create subtitles adapted to your requirements—reading speeds, frame gap between subtitles, font size or use of a black box.
 I am used to work with Aegisub, WinCaps, EZTitles and Swift.